-Key Message: The Refugee Convention does not limit the application of its provisions only to formally recognized refugees, and provides an important basis for standards of treatment for asylum-seekers (who may later be recognized as refugees).
+Key Message: The Refugee Convention does not limit the application of its provisions only to formally recognised refugee.
+It provides an important basis for standards of treatment for asylum-seekers (who may later be recognised as refugees).
 The benefits provided under the various provisions of the 1951 Convention have different levels of applicability depending on the nature of the refugee's sojourn or residence in the country.